 We’ve driven more than 10 million clicks from the most powerful pathway to brand discovery — organic search.
+According to HubSpot 60% of marketers say SEO content is their highest quality lead source.

 But SEO is not only about creating content.
 If that were the case, every business could rank for their ideal search terms and reap the benefits of organic traffic, increased sales and improved online visibility.

-This is where award-winning SEO agencies, like Digital Authority Partners come into the picture.
+This is where award-winning SEO agencies, like Digital Authority Partners, come into the picture.

 We help your brand stand out from the crowd through a combination of technical expertise, content strategy and visual media assets that are guaranteed to improve your online visibility.

 “Free” is in quotation marks because companies need to invest to boost their ranking.
 But at its heart, much of the traffic to a website with strong SEO is free.
 Compare that to running a “pay-per-click” Google ad.
-As the name implies, you have to pay Google money every time someone clicks on your advertisement on Google.
+As the name implies, pay Google money every time someone clicks on your advertisement on Google.

-The other side to the equation is the person doing the searching.
-The search engine uses proprietary algorithms to attempt to return the most relevant and authoritative websites to any search query.
+The other side of the equation is the person doing the searching.
+The search engine uses proprietary algorithms to return the most relevant and authoritative websites to any search query.
 SEO is the practice of increasing the relevance and authority of your site so that when people enter the search terms you want to rank for, your website shows up at the top of search results.

 Search engines like Google have historically had an adversarial relationship with search engine optimization agencies.
 Early SEO agencies tried “gaming” the Google algorithm, leading Google to refine its algorithm to become better and better at filtering out attempts to artificially boost ranking and relevance.